airladon/FigureOne/tutorials/6 - Advanced Equation/README.md

-# Example 5 - Collections Equation
+# Tutorial 5 - Advanced Equation

 A more complex equation with an integral, sum operator, brackets, annotations, subscripts and color.